KYOTO: FAVOURITE HOTELS FOR FAMILIES

 MIMARU IN KYOTO ( There are actually 5 properties)

 This hotel caters to large groups and has connecting rooms too.
 All rooms have little kitchenettes which is fantastic for families.
+All Mimaru properties have cots / cribs for children 24 months and younger.

 Even the newer Mimaru in Kyoto Kawaramachi Gojo has this cute little play area for babies and toddlers.